rfjakob/gocryptfs/README.md

 Changelog
 ---------

+v0.8
+* Redirect output to syslog when running in the background
+* New command-line option:
+ * `-memprofile`: Write a memory allocation debugging profile the specified file

 v0.7.2
 * **Fix performance issue in small file creation**
  * This brings performance on-par with EncFS paranoia mode, with streaming writes